Kleiwegkwartier: Background

 The Kleiwegkwartier is located just north of the A20 autoroute and is part of Rotterdam's Hillegersberg-Schiebroek district.
 The district originally belonged to the municipalities of Hillegersberg and Schiebroek until they were annexed by Rotterdam in 1941.
 The area now makes part of Rotterdam's Hillegersberg-Zuid district.

 The area owes its name to the Kleiweg, the main road that runs centrally through its neighbourhood.
-The Kleiweg originally served as the main connection between Rotterdam and Overschie where it crossed old creek bridges over the Rivers Schie and Rotte.
-The road's early existence is documented on an area map dated 1611.
+The Kleiweg originally served as the main connection between Rotterdam and Overschie where it crossed old creek bridges over the rivers Schie and Rotte.
+The early existence of the road is documented on an area map dated 1611.

 Over time the road became increasingly lined by farms, houses and businesses—especially with major residential development occurring in the Kleiwegkwartier during the 1930s.
-The area's railway station (1908) and Bergse Achterplas (lake) had been established by that time.
+The area's railway station (1908) and the lake Bergse Achterplas had been established by that time.

 Character

-The Kleiwegkwartier a mixed-use neighbourhood which lies close to the centre of Rotterdam.
+The Kleiwegkwartier is a mixed-use neighbourhood which lies close to the centre of Rotterdam.
 It "mostly escaped wartime bombing, leaving its residential streets intact."
-Many of its streets are now tree lined.
+Many of its streets are now lined with trees.

 The houses north of the Kleiweg, also close to the Bergse Plassen, tend to be larger and more luxurious than the houses on its southern side.
 Light industry, warehouses and tram depots are located in the southern part of the neighbourhood.
 Its most western section, near the Overschiese Kleiweg, still retains characteristics of the area's rural origins.